 TypeError: unhashable type: 'list'

 You can create named tuples that contain mutable objects.
-You can modify the mutable objects in the underlying tuple.
+Then, you can modify the mutable objects in the underlying tuple.
 However, this doesn’t mean that you’re modifying the tuple itself.
-The tuple will continue holding the same memory references.
+The tuple will continue being the same object.

 Finally, tuples or named tuples with mutable values aren’t hashable, as you saw in the above example.